oranmoshe/alma-client/.github/ISSUE_TEMPLATE.md

 <!--
 If you are able to illustrate the bug or feature request with an example, please provide a sample application via one of the following means:

-A sample application via GitHub
+Syndicator sample application via GitHub

 StackBlitz (https://stackblitz.com)